Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 On pay-as-you-go, each swipe, dip and tap transaction costs 2.69%, and keyed transactions cost 3.49% + $0.19.
 Those making over $10,000 a month can ask for custom pricing.

-This looks all and good, but users have complained of hidden fees including a monthly fee on the pay-as-you-go plan and an early terminal fee ($249 has been quoted).
+This all looks good, but users have complained of hidden fees including a monthly fee on the pay-as-you-go plan and an early termination fee ($249 has been quoted).
 We therefore suggest asking upfront about these before signing any contract from Payanywhere.

 Full review of Payanywhere